A fire at a vacant commercial building in North Hollywood on Sunday was quickly knocked down.

 The cause of the fire remains under investigation, with firefighters remaining on scene as of 8:15 a.m. to ensure the remaining embers of the fire are completely extinguished.

-The incident was first reported at about 12:55 p.m. on the 8700 block of Willis Avenue, according to Brian Humphrey, spokesperson for the Los Angeles Fire Department (LAFD).
+Just after 3 a.m.
+Thursday, a fire was reported at a shopping center on the 8000 block of Vineland Avenue, according to Margaret Stewart, spokesperson for the Los Angeles Fire Department (LAFD).

 The cause of the fire remains under investigation.